-The purpose of Confessional statements is also apparent in the church's need to define her theology over against error.
+The purpose of confessional statements is also apparent in the Church's need to define her theology over against error.
 This is both a negative and a positive task.
 It is negative in that it involves the specific rejection of particular formulations of doctrine.
-It is positive in that it requires the kind of statement which can resolve the current issues of dispute and contribute an enlarged perspective in the church's understanding of a given issue.
+It is positive in that it requires the kind of statement which can resolve the current issues of dispute and contribute an enlarged perspective in the Church's understanding of a given issue.

-An obvious illustration is provided by the formulation which led to the present Niceano-Constantinopolitan Creed.
-Threatened with a theology which diminished the Biblical view of Jesus Christ, the church was forced not only specifically to reject the formulation of Arius but to state in a fuller form her consensus on the relationship of Father, Son and Holy Spirit.
-Imperfect and cumbersome as the resultant creed has proved it has remained an important and fundamental Christian Confession.
-Negatively it prevented the erosion of Biblical Christology.
-Positively it affirmed the church's determination to bear undiminished witness to the Lord of the Scriptures.
+An obvious illustration is provided by the formulations which led to the present Athenasian Creed.
+Threatened with a theology which diminished the Biblical view of Jesus Christ, the Church was forced not only specifically to reject the formulation of Arius but to state in a fuller form her consensus on the relationship of Father, Son and Holy Spirit.
+Imperfect and cumbersome as the resultant creed has proved to be, it has remained an important and fundamental Christian Confession.
+Negatively it prevented the erosion of biblical Christology.
+Positively it affirmed the Church's determination to bear undiminished witness to the Lord of the Scriptures.

-This negative/positive balance in the church's attempt to guard against error is, however, a very precarious one.
-When the negative is over-emphasized the church's confession is distorted in the direction of an authoritarian rigidity which does not allow for the freedom to exercise critical reflection on the church's statements.
-The eventual result of such a posture is an arid and sterile docility which loses touch both with the life of the Scriptures and the world in which the church exists.
+This negative or positive balance in the Church's attempt to guard against error is, however, a very precarious one.
+When the negative is over-emphasized the church's Confession is distorted in the direction of an authoritarian rigidity which does not allow for the freedom to exercise critical reflection on the church's statements.
+The eventual result of such a posture is an arid and sterile docility which loses touch both with the life of the Scriptures and the world in which the Church exists.

 When the positive is over-balanced a casualness of spirit develops which permits theology to degenerate into a kind of extension of humanism.
-This will in turn issue in an essentially immanental theology which finds its focus in humankind and not God.
-The failure to appreciate critical theology presupposes a view of humankind which assumes a greater comprehension than actually prevails.
+This will in turn issue in an essentially immanental theology which finds its focus in man and not God.
+The failure to appreciate critical theology presupposes a view of man which assumes a greater comprehension than he actually has.